 Cafe Atchafalaya features authentic Creole food, comforting service and locally seasoned live music.
 Touted as New Orleans' only "five A" restaurant, this funky neighborhood bistro emanates a distinct New Orleans vibe that attracts locals and tourists alike.
 The sauces, soups and shrimp and grits are offerings that attract weekly repeat customers.
 The Jazz Brunch offered here is less "prim and proper", and more wild to put it simply.
 The Jazz trio pumps out some great tunes while interacting with the enthusiastic crowds.
 The building has served as a restaurant since the 20's and is located in the famed Irish Channel.

 Built in 1883, the Columns offers a gorgeous Victorian setting, a stellar bar (order a Ramos gin fizz) and a reputation among locals for serving a most genteel Sunday brunch.
 Friday, Saturday and Sunday The Columns opens up the lovely Victorian dining room at 11 am.
-Within minutes, it is filled with "in the know" locals, coming to feast on shrimp & grits, eggs benedict or jumbo lump crab cake.
-The meal is a flat $40, which includes a glass of bubbly or a mimosa.
+Within minutes, it is filled with "in the know" locals, coming to feast on shrimp & grits, eggs Benedict or jumbo lump crab cake.
+The menu is both ala carte and a three course prix fixe, with four entrees priced between $30 and $42. flat $40, which includes a glass of bubbly or a mimosa.
 Getting to The Columns is as easy as hopping on the St. Charles Avenue streetcar.